lisaong/stackup-workshops/mask-or-not/README.md

    c.
 If you get a linker error (dangerous relocation), the input dimensions are too big.
 Try a smaller image dimension (`OUTPUT_SIZE` in the Colab Notebook).
 8. Pair with the ESP32 device over Bluetooth.
 9. Check the serial port connection using `ls /dev/cu*`.
 Update `send_image.py` to use the connection string (set in `PORT`) if different.
-10. Run the python script to send a test image to the device, after installing the pyserial dependency.
+10. Run the python script to send a test image to the device, after installing dependencies.
     ```
-    pip install pyserial
+    pip install -r requirements.txt
     python send_image.py
     ```